 These camera traps are now being used to compile some of the first detailed information regarding wildlife on Madeline Island.
 Our data has provided critical information on factors influencing the distribution and abundance of wildlife across the archipelago.
 The cameras allow us to confirm the presence of species such as coyote, river otter, bald eagle, white-tailed deer, black bear, Canada geese, red squirrel, raccoon, short-tailed weasel, snowshoe hare, and even some rodents.
 We also believe we have observed a single lone wolf on Madeline Island.
 This has yet to be confirmed, but would likely represent the first observation of a wolf on Madeline Island for many years.
 We aim to maintain the camera trap network for at least 1-3 more years to obtain a solid dataset of wildlife abundance and presence as they vary over time.

 Our collaborative team is comprised of a minimum of 10 Northland College undergraduate students who work with the Assistant Professor of Natural Resources, Erik R. Olson.
 Doing fieldwork for the project has made all of us appreciate the hidden beauty of Madeline Island.
 One day, we decided to check two cameras at the Big Bay State Park and found that all the plants were in full, fall color.
 The blueberry bushes were red and the sun accentuated their color.
 This was just one of the many instances in which our team fully appreciated the opportunity to explore such a unique part of Wisconsin.
 To end the day, we checked the last camera, collected firewood and watched the sunset from the beach.

-By: Bijit Khadka and Erik R. Olson, Northland College
+Post contributed by Bijit Khadka and Erik R. Olson, Northland College